Azure/AppService/_posts/2022-08-16-A-Heavy-Lift.md

 ### Kestrel and YARP in a nutshell

-The **Kestrel webserver** was introduced in the early days of .NET Core as an open-source, cross-platform, and fast webserver implementation built using modern .NET.
-Performance is a key focus for the development team, and with each .NET release, **Kestrel** has gotten ever faster and more full-featured.
+The first release of .NET Core introduced the **Kestrel webserver**: an open-source, cross-platform, and fast webserver implementation built using modern .NET.
+Performance is a key focus for the .NET team, and with each .NET release, **Kestrel** has gotten ever faster and more full-featured.
 As an example, recent changes made to **Kestrel** include:

 - Significant scalability improvements on many-core machines
 - Significant HTTP/2 performance enhancements when running with many concurrent streams